• {{product.name}}

 Step 2: Create a Training Plan

 Develop a training plan that suits your schedule and aligns with your goals.
-A well-structured plan typically spans 16 to 20 weeks and includes a gradual increase in mileage and long runs.
+A well-structured plan typically spans 16 to 18 weeks and includes a gradual increase in mileage and long runs.
 Consider incorporating cross-training and rest days to prevent injury and aid recovery.
-Seek guidance from experienced runners, online resources, or consider working with a running coach to create a personalized plan.

 Step 3: Build Your Base

 Begin your training by focusing on building a solid aerobic foundation.
 This phase involves running at a comfortable pace for longer distances to improve endurance.
 Gradually increase your weekly mileage by no more than 10% each week to avoid overuse injuries.
-If you start noticing some aches and pains look to add in some mobility and strength training before increasing your mileage.
+If you start noticing aches and pains, add in some mobility and strength training before increasing your mileage.
 Aim for three to five runs per week, including a weekly long run.

 Step 4: Incorporate Speed and Tempo Workouts